M M F i n c k

 Types of Publishing

-I am going to leave explanations of the latter two to other people as I am not as familiar, though I know many people who do both.
+I am going to leave explanations of the second two to other people as I am not as familiar, though I know many people who do both.
 If this is your vision for yourself, you are on a well-worn path.
 Go to the great Google.
 Same if you are writing non-fiction.
+Hybrid publishing is similar to traditional publishing.
+The main differences are that the writer does not need an agent, and the writer shares in the financial investment in their work with the publisher.

 Write a Book (then revise, revise, revise, get reviews, revise, revise, revise.)